vuestorefront/storefront-ui/packages/vue/docs/contributing/component-rules.md

 Below you can find rules that needs to be applied into every component from Storefront UI to ensure that they are highly customizable, follow common format and coding standards.

+## Coding conventions

+The good news is that for basic coding, we have `prettier` run automatically on each commit made.
+Besides we do have `eslint` check enabled, so you can know exactly where you code doesn't fit our conventions.

+For component, you can refer to [our component rules](component-rules.md) for detailed convention.

+In general, this is an open source project, hence:

+* Readability is extremly important.
+Please consider the next random developer who will read your code, and keep it simple for them.
+* No complex logic in `template` view.
+If there is, please use `computed` properties.

 # Common rules for components

 ### General rules